-The Everest Neighborhood contains a mix of low to medium-density residential neighborhoods, light industrial technology, retail and office land uses.
+The Everest Neighborhood contains a mix of low to medium density residential uses at varying intensities neighborhoods, light industrial technology, retail and office land uses.
 Portions of the Everest light industrial technology and office areas are located within the boundaries of the Greater Downtown Urban Center (see Land Use Element Figure LU-2).

-Lower-density residential development is located in the central and eastern portions of the Everest Neighborhood, whereas higherdensity residential development is concentrated toward the south and northeast.
+Lower density Areas with less residential intensity development is located in include the central and eastern portions of the Everest Neighborhood, whereas higher density more intensive residential development is concentrated toward the south and northeast.
 Light industrial and office development is clustered in the western part of the neighborhood and extends northeast along the Cross Kirkland Corridor.

-Two prominent commercial landmarks are the Sierra Building at the north end of the neighborhood and the large high technology corporate campus located in the industrial/ office area west of 6th Street South.
+Two prominent commercial landmarks are the Sierra Building at the north end of the neighborhood and the large high technology corporate campus located in the industrial/office area west of 6th Street South.
 The Houghton Everest Neighborhood Commercial area along NE 68th Street is a major gathering place for the neighborhood.